runarheggset/lumen-lambda/Readme.md

 ## Usage

-The project comes with a prebuilt php-cgi-7.1.4.
+The project comes with a prebuilt php-cgi-7.0.16.
 Feel free to build your own.

 - Create a lambda function on AWS.
 - Make sure lumen is writing to /tmp or not at all.
 - Make sure to chmod 777 php-cgi (Windows removes this).
-- Point lambda handler to "vendor/runar1/lumen-lambda/index.handler".
 - Point AWS API Gateway to your newly generated lambda function.

 For more indepth tips, read this excellent blog post: https://cwhite.me/hosting-a-laravel-application-on-aws-lambda/.